 Till the last tiny spark has completely gone out,

 And my dreams are wrapt up in the night.

 Ruth Crawford, age 13

-For a score of the piece, please click the Paypal button below, and thank you for supporting this very low-key way of publishing:
+For a score of the piece, please click the Paypal button below.
+For the duration of the pandemic, I have made the price pay as you like.
+Thank you for supporting this very low-key way of publishing: